hzhang-7/AC215_InstaCap/README.md

 ![Cluster](references/kubernetes_cluster.png)

 ### Deploying BLIP and LLaMA
-Before deploying our models, we deploy our BLIP and LLaMA (In practice, these models should always be deployed--we undeploy our models due to compute costs/our limited resources) models.
+Before deploying our application, we deploy our BLIP and LLaMA models to the Vertex AI Model Registry.

+**NOTE**:
+- Our LLaMA model is a quantized version of LLaMA-2-13B
+- In practice (production), these models should remain deployed (no need for deploying the models every time someone would like to use the app).
+Due to compute costs and limited resources, we have undeployed our models after completing our project.

+Here are instructions to deploy BLIP and LLaMA to Vertex AI:

 - Run the command `cd src/ansible-deployment` to be in the correct directory
 - Run `sh docker-shell.sh`
-- Deploy BLIP and LLaMA
+- Deploy BLIP and LLaMA with Ansible
 ```
 ansible-playbook blip.yml llama.yml
 ```